pypa/packaging.python.org/source/key_projects.rst

 `GitHub <https://github.com/piwheels/piwheels/>`__

-Piwheels is a website, and software underpinning it, that fetches source code distribution packages from the Python Package Index and compiles them into binary wheels that are optimized for installation onto Raspberry Pi computers.
+Piwheels is a website, and software underpinning it, that fetches source code distribution packages from PyPI and compiles them into binary wheels that are optimized for installation onto Raspberry Pi computers.
 Many Raspberry Pi users who use or develop Python tools to run on Raspbian use piwheels as their primary